henry9904/elden-ring-pvp-kr/guides/Colossal_Greatsword_Guide_EN.md

 ## ⚡ One-Line Summary

-> **CGS is slow but hits hard.
+> **GUGS is slow but hits hard.
 You don't attack — you bait the opponent into getting hit.**

 ---